Disclaimer: J.K. Rowling owns Harry Potter

 "Voldemort is the name of a Dark wizard responsible for the First Wizarding War," Ragnok said, "he and his followers killed many during those times, including your parents."

 Hope had never really felt a grief towards the loss of her parents, mostly because she'd been a baby when they died and had never properly met them, but their absence from her life was felt keenly.

 Her fingers shook slightly as she removed the string around the envelope that bore her name in an unfamiliar slanted scrawl.

 A large sigh was heaved when she finally managed to pull the letter free and crease it back to read.

 If you are reading this then your mother and I can no longer care for you, as I have entrusted this letter to the goblin in charge of the Potter vaults and subsequent Head of Gringotts, Ragnok, to be given to you upon your entry into the Wizarding World.

 So, Happy Birthday at least ten times over, Hope, and I am sorry that I could not have stayed longer in this world for you or your mother.

-Voldemort is no closer to discovering our hiding place, to our relief, and I can rest easy knowing that you are in the safe care of either your godmother, Alice Longbottom, or your godfather, Sirius Black, my closest friend.
+Voldemort is no closer to discovering our hiding place, to our relief, but if he was our only problem, that would be that, and I can rest easy knowing that you are in the safe care of either your godmother, Alice Longbottom, or your godfather, Sirius Black, my closest friend.